Save energy at home this fall

 - Have your furnace serviced to be sure it’s operating efficiently.
 Change the filter, too.

 - Lower the temperature on your thermostat at night and when you’re not at home.
 This is especially easy to do with a programmable or smart thermostat.
+(Pro tip: we offer a $50 rebate on ENERGY STAR® certified smart thermostats!)

 - Stop air leakage in its tracks by caulking and sealing gaps around windows, doors, baseboards, and electrical outlets.

 - If you have a wood fireplace, make sure the damper is closed when you’re not using your fireplace.
 This way, warm air won’t escape up your chimney.
+(Don’t forget to open it when you light your next cozy fire, though!)

 - Use window insulating kits on the insides of your windows.
 They’re easy to install, relatively inexpensive, and help to reduce chilly drafts.
+Learn more about air sealing and weatherstripping by checking out this helpful article written by one of our engineers!

 - Let the light in!
 Keep window blinds open during the day to take advantage of the sun’s warm rays.